-In the rehabilitation process, in addition to self-reliance and orientation and mobility (O&M), the visually impaired most need psychological support to complete the rehabilitation.
-Also, the family members of the visually impaired are another ethnic group that needs to be cared about.
-They accompany the visually impaired every day and need more empathy to support his visually impaired family members.
-TDTB specially invites to provide one-to-one services to the visually impaired psychological counselors.
-With your support, a total of 16 visually impaired persons and their family members were provided this year, with 165 hours of psychological counseling hours.
+In the process of rehabilitation, not only self-reliance and orientation and mobility (O&M) are essential, but also psychological support is the key element to rehabilitate.
+Besides, there is another group who needs to be cared about—vision impairment’s family.
+They accompany the visually impaired every day and need more empathy to support their family members.
+TDTB provides one-to-one service for them to make visually impaired people and psychological counselors could have a deep conversation with each other.
+With your support, a total of 15 visually impaired people and their family were provided 165 counseling hours this year.

-4. Vocational training for the disabled
+4. Vocational Training for the Disabled

 5. Information Education for 1-12 grade Visually Impaired Students

-6. Promotion of NVDA and Visually Impaired People e-learning platform
+6. Promotion of NVDA and Visually Impaired People E-learning Platform

 7. Visually Impaired Information Competition